redis/redis-doc/docs/manual/sentinel.md

-Redis Sentinel Documentation
-===
+---
+title: "High availability with Redis Sentinel"
+linkTitle: "High availability with Sentinel"
+weight: 1
+description: High availability for non-clustered Redis
+aliases:
+  - /topics/sentinel
+---

-Redis Sentinel provides high availability for Redis.
-In practical terms this means that using Sentinel you can create a Redis deployment that resists without human intervention certain kinds of failures.
+Redis Sentinel provides high availability for Redis when not using [Redis Cluster](/docs/manual/scaling).

 Redis Sentinel also provides other collateral tasks such as monitoring, notifications and acts as a configuration provider for clients.